GlasslabGames/GlassLabSDK-cpp/README.md

 Dispatch and Response Messages
 ------------------------------

 One of the SDK's primary functions is to maintain the communication channel between game client and server.
 In order to reduce potential server load, the SDK maintains a queue of messages that are dispatched at a defined interval.
 The server's response to these messages is generally fast but also unpredictable.
 Once the SDK intercepts the response, they will be placed in a response queue where they will remain until they are popped by a calling function.
-It is the client's responsibility to pop this response queue to receive the response information, though it is not required.
+It is the client's responsibility to pop from this response queue to receive the response information, though it is not required.

 ###Dispatching Messages